Research & Indigenous Studies Contributions from Jessica Dolan, Ph.D

-Be sure to check back for the full audio- due to be released with the Brattleboro Words Trail launch (scheduled for Oct 23, 2020)
+Be sure to check back for the full audio, scheduled for release with the Brattleboro Words Trail launch, October 23, 2020)

 Words matter: How do we begin to acknowledge Brattleboro, Vermont as an Indigenous place?

 Words Matter Audio

 The Land is Text: Indigenous methods for learning relationships with place

 Land Acknowledgement Sample – delivered at the Brattleboro March for Climate Action, September 2019

 “An Indigenous land acknowledgment is not something we do to be cool, progressive, or morally absolve us from working for social justice.
 In my understanding, Indigenous land acknowledgments ground us in the place where we are together, here in Brattleboro.
 They invite our minds and hearts to learn more about the identity of this place, of Brattleboro’s cultural and environmental history.
 An acknowledgment creates space for people to listen.
 In this case, it is to seek out and learn from and listen to voices of people who have been marginalized for hundreds of years: Indigenous people and all people of color.
 We are also invited to listen to and learn from all the other species who live here with us, and the land and waters themselves.
 We are called to come home: to the truth and to each other, to embrace community, embrace justice and well-being in our future, and to embrace Mother Earth.”